Twin Cities Clean Cities Coalition

 The Twin Cities Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

-Lisa Thurstin has been the Twin Cities Clean Cities Coalition coordinator since 2007 and is also manager of the Clean Fuel and Vehicle Technologies program of the American Lung Association in Minnesota (ALAMN).
-Her duties include management of ALAMN's clean fuel activities through the Clean Air Choice consumer education program.
-She currently oversees the Minnesota Natural Gas Vehicle Coalition and actively participates in Drive Electric Minnesota.
-Her responsibilities include grant management, event coordination, designing educational and marketing pieces, and assisting management.
-In 2011, Thurstin was inducted into the U.S. Department of Energy's Clean Cities Hall of Fame.
+Lisa Thurstin, the Twin Cities Clean Cities Coalition coordinator since 2007, is a manager and has been with the Clean Air team at the American Lung Association in Minnesota since 2000.
+Her duties include implementation of the Lung Association’s clean fuel activities through the Clean Air Choice® consumer education program.
+In addition to extensive biofuels work, she is the primary investigator for Midwest EVOLVE, a partnership between the American Lung Association and Clean Cities coalitions in seven Midwestern states.
+The purpose of Midwest EVOLVE is to educate consumers and fleet managers about the performance and environmental advantages of electric vehicles.
+Her overall responsibilities include grant management, event coordination, producing educational and marketing materials, and partnership development.
+Thurstin was inducted into the U.S. Department of Energy's Clean Cities Hall of Fame in 2011.

 - Designated: May 31, 2001

 - Population: 5,576,606

 - Boundary: Entire state of Minnesota

 Including public and private stations

 - Ethanol (E85): 412